+Our mission only makes sense if it is in fact possible to make progress against the large problems the world faces.
+Very few think the world is making progress.
 A recent survey asked “All things considered, do you think the world is getting better or worse, or neither getting better nor worse?”.
 In Sweden 10% thought things are getting better, in the US they were only 6%, and in Germany only 4%.

-Very few people think that the world is getting better.
+Global poverty is one of the very largest problems in the world today.
+Is it possible to make progress against this problem?
 To see where we are coming from we must go far back in time.
 30 or even 50 years are not enough.
-When you only consider what the world looked during our life time it is easy to make the mistake of thinking of the world as relatively static – the rich, healthy and educated parts of the world here and the poor, uneducated, sick regions there – and to falsely conclude that it always was like that and that it always will be like that.
+When you only consider what the world looked during our life time it is easy to think of the world as static – the richer parts of the world here and the poorer regions there – and to falsely conclude that it always was like that and that it always will be like that.

 Take a longer perspective and it becomes very clear that the world is not static at all.
-The countries that are rich today were very poor just very recently and were in fact worse off than the poor countries today.
+We can change the world.
+The countries that are rich today were very poor just a few generations ago.

 To avoid portraying the world in a static way – the North always much richer than the South – we have to start 200 years ago before the time when living conditions really changed dramatically.

 The United Nations measure ‘extreme poverty’ as living on less than 1.90$ per day.
 This is an extremely low poverty line that draws attention to the very poorest people in the world.